 The methodology of the Jew-obsessed bigots running The Guardian is both simple and effective – for anyone who is predisposed to hate Jews, or isn’t very bright.
 That of course covers a great deal of the readership of The Guardian so there’s logic to the method.

-In other words this is the same method used by anti-Semitic leftists who jump from the creation of Israel to Gaza, Gaza, Gaza without stopping to mention that Zionism is the response to Dreyfus and the gang of Spartans in leather trench coats who thought London would look better if it had been redesigned by the Luftwaffe and Europe would be more interesting if (to paraphrase Robin Williams) all the funny people were dead – and that the Zionism from 1948 onwards is contextualized by the Arabs starting an illegal genocidal war, (followed by several more such wars) support for terrorism, the infamous three no’s, the importation of not so former Nazis, for the express purpose of finishing the job of extermination, the use of Koran humping tyrants to exterminate authentic Arab leftists, the enslavement of Arab women, (and the corresponding establishment of a patriarchal, feudalistic reactionary class based tyranny) and the establishment of military dictatorships that slipped into bed with corporate imperial America and out of bed with Soviet goons and then reversed the process as whim, caprice and a gelatinous morality required.
+In other words this is the same method used by anti-Semitic leftists who jump from the creation of Israel to Gaza, Gaza, Gaza without stopping to mention that Zionism is the response to Dreyfus and the gang of Spartans in leather trench coats who thought London would look better if it had been redesigned by the Luftwaffe and Europe would be more interesting if (to paraphrase Robin Williams) all the funny people were dead – and that the Zionism from 1948 onwards is contextualized by the Arabs starting an illegal genocidal war, (followed by several more such wars or if you prefer, one long war with periodic pauses) support for terrorism, the infamous three no’s, the importation of not so former Nazis, for the express purpose of finishing the job of extermination, the use of Koran humping tyrants to exterminate authentic Arab leftists, the enslavement of Arab women, (and the corresponding establishment of a patriarchal, feudalistic reactionary class based tyranny) and the establishment of military dictatorships that slipped into bed with corporate imperial America and out of bed with Soviet goons and then reversed the process as whim, caprice and a gelatinous morality required.

 In other words, The Guardian’s strategy is to repeat, off an assembly line of bigots, a series of facts devoid of context in order to create an atmosphere in which the logical conclusions are that the Jews are dangerous, immoral, and cheats, wielding power in inverse proportion to their relatively small numbers, and as a result of that, Israel is illegitimate, Zionism is a trick and a real estate swindle, and the Palestinians specifically and the Arabs generally, are all trapped inside history as perpetual victims, but also exist outside of history devoid of any responsibility whatsoever for their current miserable, decadent and depraved condition.